jondkent/sigstore-local-deployment/README.md

 # sigstore-local-deployment
 This automates, and enhances the manual approach to running local Sigstore outlined in [Sigstore the local way](https://github.com/tstromberg/sigstore-the-local-way).
-View the README there is gain a deeper insight to the actions being taken here.

 This sigstore-local-deployment provides signing a container using cosign against a local OCI registry and the Rekor transparency log.